hyperledger-labs/blockchain-carbon-accounting/secure-identities/vault-identity/README.md

 - kty : key type, two options
   - ecdsa-p256
   - ecdsa-p384

+After you create a Transit key, it will be available for use.
+You don't have to write down the key yourself to pass around to Fabric later.

 6. Get Transit Key Details : use `GET api/v1/key`